THE Duchess of Sussex has demanded a front page apology from the Mail on Sunday after winning her court case against them. Here’s how they’ll do it:

 We sincerely apologise to Ms Markle for her errroneous perception that this newspaper did something wrong, and regret that she is such a fragile millennial snowflake that what can only be classified under British law as ‘banter’ was taken so badly.

-That this apology has been delivered while her husband’s grandfather is in hospital is also deeply regrettable, and will likely upset Her Majesty at such a difficult time.
+That this apology has been delivered while her husband’s grandmother is bereaved is also deeply regrettable, and will likely upset Her Majesty at such a difficult time.
 Again, we are sorry.
 We did not want to apologise and made every effort not to do so.